 This 'something' could be a product, a process, a social situation, or the way we do our business, run our organization.

 It's important to underline here that many business leaders and managers use the term 'innovation' as a synonym for any new improvement, they throw it around like a buzzword.
 But an incremental change in the product, service, process, or situations 'is not innovation!'

 Let there be no confusion here.
 Innovation is about introducing something new.
 Newness is an important parameter for innovations.
 But the 'new improved' is not innovation.
 There must be a significant change.
 Changes which are non-linear, not predictable.

 What is a significant change?

-The significant change is the first requirement for calling something innovation.
+A significant change is the first requirement to call something innovation.
 Which means dramatic improvements in productivity, lowering of cost to a level where competition becomes irrelevant, or the evaluation parameters of the industry suddenly change.

 These changes often involve technology breakthrough.
 And result in radical changes in industry benchmarks and practices.

 To add clarity on the concept of innovation: